-A day in the life of a CER team member
+A day in the life of a Palmer College External Relations team member

 Palmer’s College External Relations (CER) team is on the road year-round meeting with students and visiting alumni.
-They are the College’s “face” traveling far and wide to spread the message of chiropractic and the value of a Palmer education.
+They are the “face of the College traveling far and wide to spread the message of chiropractic and the value of a Palmer education.
 To gain a better understanding of what these representatives do, take a look at a typical few days in the life of CER Director Tasha Rucker.

-7 a.m. begins my travel day to Birmingham, Ala.
+7 a.m.
+My travel day to Birmingham, Ala., begins.

 9:30 a.m.
 Today starts by visiting the University of Alabama Birmingham for two kinesiology class presentations, followed by a Palmer alumni visit.